Eric7829/BedwarsBuilder/README.md

 - Configure options (edge outlining, blur level) at the top of `main.py`.
 - The output Lua table will be saved as `src/output.lua`.
-- Sync this project to Bedwars (Create a custom, preferabbly void (squads) and open the scripts tab)
+- Sync this project to Bedwars (Create a custom, preferably void (squads) and open the scripts tab)
+- Run build_image.lua in bedwars, and wait 3 seconds.

 ## Notes
 - Only PNG and JPG/JPEG images are supported.